Allerton Mauleverer with Hopperton

-Allerton Mauleverer with Hopperton is a civil parish in the Harrogate district of North Yorkshire, England.
-According to the 2001 census it had a population of 130, increasing to 150 at the 2011 Census.
+Allerton Mauleverer with Hopperton is a civil parish in North Yorkshire, England.
+At the 2011 Census, the parish had a population of 150, an increase from 130 at the 2001 Census.

 As its name suggests, the parish includes the villages of Allerton Mauleverer and Hopperton.

-The parish falls under the parliamentary constituency of Selby and Ainsty, represented since 2010 by Nigel Adams of the Conservative Party.
+From 1974 to 2023 it was part of the district of Selby, it is now administered by the unitary North Yorkshire Council.

 It is in the ecclesiastical parish of Whixley with Green Hammerton, in the Diocese of Leeds.